iturdikulov/notes/magic sysrq key.md

 ---
-title: Magic SysRq key
 date: 2022-12-29
 draft: true
+sr-due: 2023-03-17
+sr-ease: 270
+sr-interval: 4
 tags:
 - inbox
 - definition
-sr-due: 2023-03-17
-sr-interval: 4
-sr-ease: 270
 ---

+# Magic SysRq key

 The magic SysRq key is a key combination understood by the Linux kernel, which allows the user to perform various low-level commands regardless of the system's